ccchase7/startup/README.md

         - Your browser establishes an HTTP connection with the server
     - Since there is so much caching for optimization, you can set a "Time To Live" (like an expiration date)
     - You can find the associated IP address with the "dig" command.
 You can find the route with "tracerout"
+    - CORS: Cross Origin Resource Sharing
+    - SOP: Same Origin Policy

 HTML:
+    - index.html is the first one it goes to, usually
-    Separate it into sections even though you don't necessarily have to, since it'll give the webpage more structure and help out with organization and non-visual functionality.
+    - Separate it into sections even though you don't necessarily have to, since it'll give the webpage more structure and help out with organization and non-visual functionality.
+    - meta should contain character set setup and viewport settings.
+Something like "meta name="viewport" content="width=device-width, initial-scale=1.0" or "meta charset="UTF-8"
+    - include (external), nav (navigation), text headings h<1-9>, table row, header, data. svg scalable vector graphic
+    - List: [o u]l (ordered, unordered)
+    - Links: a anchors text to a hyperlink, tell href. form (collection of inputs)

 Changing the website once it's up:
     1. Make the changes you want.